nkanyang/data-process-cli/README.md

 Change your data file name to "data.csv" and run the app in the same directory with data.csv.

-- Q2: I get the error message "Source file: ./data.csv Not Found." when run the app, what should I do?
+- Q2: I get the error message "Source file: ./data.csv Not Found." when running the app.
+What should I do?

 The app can't find the default source data file.
-You can specify the file name with "-s" or you can do what Q1 tell you.
+You can specify the file name with "-s" or you can do what is told in Q1.

 - Q3: Where can I find my output file?

-Unless intentionally given, default output file will be found in the current directory with filename begin with "output"  and end with ".json".
+Unless intentionally given by user, the default output file will be found in the current directory with filename begin with "output"  and end with ".json".

 - Q4: Why the app take a long time to complete?

-The excute time depends on the size of the data file.
-When the data file is huge, it might take longer, please wait patiently.
+The excute time of the app depends on the size of the data file.
+When the data file is huge, it might take longer.